 Phishing scams are becoming a severe threat to political leaders worldwide.

-The scammer sends out an email with a malicious link that appears to come from a credible source, such as an official government agency or financial institution.
+The scammer sends an email with a malicious link that appears to come from a credible source, such as an official government agency or financial institution.

 Once this data is obtained, it can be used to commit identity theft, access accounts, and even steal money.